-AVIT 1121 Aircraft Maintenance 3 credits Publications & Regulations
+AVIT 1102 Aircraft Maintenance 3 credits Forms & Inspection Techniques

 This course will introduce the student to aircraft publications and regulations.
 The student will become familiar with the use of the aircraft manufacture maintenance and structural repair manuals and illustrated parts catalog.
-The student will learn basic drawing skills and will learn to read blue prints and wire schematics required to complete aircraft maintenance.
-The student will investigate the Federal Aviation regulations, Airworthiness Directives and Advisory materials related to aircraft maintenance and paperwork required by the FAA.
+The student will investigate the Federal Aviation Regulations, Airworthiness Directives and Advisory materials related to aircraft maintenance and paperwork required by the FAA.
+Knowledge of Human Factors.